-- The performance data is collected from the group's current development project, properties managed by its property management subsidiary, and its head office.
-The intensities are calculated per thousand square metres of floor area. - Total GHG Emissions mainly come from energy indirect emissions, electricity consumption. - All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.
+- The performance data is collected from the group's development project, properties managed by its property management subsidiary, and its head office.
+The intensities are calculated per thousand square meters of floor area. - Total GHG emissions mainly come from energy indirect emissions, i.e. electricity consumption. - Total non-hazardous waste discharge decreased significantly during the year comparing to the previous reporting year mainly due to less construction activities.
+Other performance figures increased slightly during the year comparing to the previous reporting year mainly due to higher electricity consumption resulting from the increase in the number of occupants in certain premises, and higher water consumption upon completion of the group's development project. - All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.